dev-dakhil/def-dakhil/README.md

   ### "Writing Clean Code is Mind-Blowing, Not Just a Skill" 🚀
 </div>

----

-### 🧠 My Philosophy: Code as "Puzzle Art" 🧱
-To me, **Clean Code** isn't just a set of rules—it’s a satisfying feeling, much like putting together Lego pieces or solving a complex puzzle.
-I am passionate about organized code because:
-- It reflects **Organized Thinking** and logic.
-- It gives a **Great Sensation** of clarity and flow.
-- It transforms programming complexity into a **Masterpiece** that anyone can understand.

----

 ### 🛠️ Tech Stack & Tools
 *My current focus is on mastering the fundamentals with precision:*
 - **Primary Language:** C++ 💻